Swahili|French|Spanish|Deutch

 (b) Diseases

-The majority of people become old with poor health due to poor life styles and poor nutrition during their childhood; women heavy work load, and frequent pregnancies.
+The majority of people become old with poor health due to poor life styles and poor nutrition during their childhood.
 Prolonged diseases are a common feature among many older people.
-Additionally, health services are not easily accessible to the majority of older people besides they are expensive.
-Health care professionals on the other hand lack motivation and are not adequately trained to handle older peoples’ illness.
+Health care professionals lack motivation and are not adequately trained to handle older peoples' illness.

 Learn More